 If you like to travel like me, find flights that are on sale.
 Where I often book when traveling is AirAsia airlines.
 They have these promotions to Asian countries with flights + hotel bookings to as low as 3,000 Baht.
 You only then have to save up for your food and allowance during your stay of the place.

 These are terms you should have learned in your science class.
 Although they are from Science subject, I really try to follow these so I can also help the environment.

 What does the 3R’s mean?

 To reuse is to use something again instead of throwing it away or sending it off to a recycling company.

 To reduce is to use less.

 To recycle is to turn items into new objects instead of throwing them in the trash.

-HOwever, after a few months, I was able to get a good hold of my money.
-I knew how to manage it properly.
+However, after a few months, I was able to get a good hold of my money.
+I knew how to manage it so I can save an amount in my bank account.
 Just like on the list, it was not comfortable at all.
 I sacrificed a few times.
-There was an instance that I had to stand in an hour on a bus going home.
+There was a time that I had to stand in an hour on a bus going home.

 Nevertheless, this is an achievement for me and as a reward, there is this growing fund that I can use when an emergency arises.
 Read my post about How My Savings Fund Helped Me after I was Laid Off from Work.